paulowe/gcp/4. reliable infra - design and process/storage-solutions.md

 ### Transfer service for Bigquery
 - Supports exports from your SaaS app , external sources such as AWS Redshift sources to Bigquery

+#### Question:
+You need to store user preferences, product information, and reviews for a website you are building.
+There won’t be a huge amount of data.
+What would be a simple, cost-effective, managed solution?
+(Firestore vs Cloud SQL)

+Answer: **Not Cloud SQL; Firestore!** This could be a potential solution, but the flexibility of Firestore as a document store compared to the schema-based Cloud SQL is a better choice for the type of data, in particular for user preferences and reviews.
+Also the scale of Cloud SQL may be a limitation for peak loads, for instance Black Friday, or if the customer base grows. **Finally, the pricing model is more expensive than Firestore.**